coxjonc/superbowl_li_twitter/README.md

 Write tweet data to S3
 ---
 If you want to upload tweet data live to S3, copy `./bin/write_tweets_s3.sh` into your scripts directory, run `chmod +x write_tweets_s3` to give it execute permission, and set up a cron job to run the script automatically.
-To run a cron job that would update the CSV on S3 every 5 minutes, for instance, you would type `crontab -e` and add the following add:
+To run a cron job that would update the CSV on S3 every 5 minutes, for instance, you would type `crontab -e` and add the following:

 `*/5 * * * * /path/to/your/script`